KxSystems/docs/docs/basics/syscmds.md

 [`-w` command-line option](cmdline.md#-w-workspace).
 E.g. `system "w 128"` sets the `-w` limit to the larger of 128 MB and the current setting and returns it.

+If the system tries to allocate more memory than allowed, it signals `-w abort` and terminates with exit code 1.

 Specifying too large a number will fall back to the same behavior as `\w 0` or `\w 1`.

 ```q